Port

 No, AT&T does not favor certain websites or internet applications by blocking or throttling lawful internet traffic on the basis of content, application, service, user, or use of nonharmful devices on its broadband internet access services.
 Nor do we modify particular protocols, protocol ports, or protocol fields in ways not prescribed by the protocol standards.
 However, in response to a specific security threat against our network or our customers, AT&T may occasionally need to limit the flow of traffic from certain locations or take other appropriate actions.
 In addition, we prevent the use of certain ports on our wired and Wi-Fi broadband internet access services to help protect our customers and network against malicious activity, as discussed below.

 Our mobile broadband internet access service data plans may include different speeds, video streaming quality, and other options for consumers to choose to the data plan that best fits their needs.
-For example, the AT&T Unlimited Premium plan allows users to turn Video Management off and stream video in the highest quality available, depending on the resolution streaming video services deliver and what network conditions may be, while the AT&T Unlimited Starter plan allows for streaming Standard Definition (480p/DVD quality) video.
+For example, AT&T Unlimited Premium and AT&T Business Unlimited Advanced plans allow users to turn Video Management off and stream video in the highest quality available, depending on the resolution streaming video services deliver and what network conditions may be, while AT&T Unlimited Starter and AT&T Business Unlimited Standard plans allow for streaming Standard Definition (480p/DVD quality) video.
 Customers watching streaming video on a smartphone or other small hand-held device likely will not notice a significant difference between High-Definition and Standard Definition video quality, while those watching streaming video on a tablet or other larger device may prefer High-Definition video quality.
 For more information about our mobile broadband internet access service data plans available to consumers, please go to: https://www.att.com/plans/wireless.html.
 For a selection of mobile broadband internet access service data plans available to small businesses online, please go to https://www.att.com/smallbusiness/wireless/plans/

 Does AT&T directly or indirectly favor some traffic over other traffic (such as through prioritization, resource reservation, or traffic shaping) in its provision of broadband Internet access service either (1) in exchange for consideration (monetary or otherwise) from a third party, or (2) to benefit an affiliate?